JakubGal/test_luxonis/README.md

   2. It is easier for processing

 #### Using Flask:
-  Flask is ideal for its simplicity, flexibility, and efficient handling of dynamic web page rendering, perfectly fitting the needs of a web scraping display project.
+  Flask is ideal for its simplicity, flexibility and it is perfectly fitting the needs of a web scraping display project like this.

 ## License
 This project is open-sourced under the [MIT License](LICENSE).